ventas-project/ventas/doc/README.md

-Ventas Core 0.14.2
+VENTAS Core 0.14.2
 =====================

 Setup
 ---------------------
-Ventas Core is the original Ventas client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Ventas transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+VENTAS Core is the original VENTAS client and it builds the backbone of the network.
+However, it downloads and stores the entire history of VENTAS transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Ventas Core, visit [ventasnu.com](http://www.ventasnu.com).
+To download VENTAS Core, visit [ventasnu.com](http://www.ventasnu.com).

 Running
 ---------------------
-The following are some helpful notes on how to run Ventas on your native platform.
+The following are some helpful notes on how to run VENTAS on your native platform.

 ### Unix